drscotthawley/flocoder/README.md

 This project initially started as a way to provide a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but `flocoder` designed to work on more general datasets too.

+## Quickstart

+Head over to [`notebooks/SD_Flower_Flow.ipynb`](https://github.com/drscotthawley/flocoder/blob/main/notebooks/SD_Flower_Flow.ipynb) and run through it for a taste.
+It will run on Colab.

+## Overview

+Check out the sets of slides linked to on [`notebooks/README.md`](https://github.com/drscotthawley/flocoder/blob/main/notebooks/README.md).

 ## Architecture Overview